|Oracle® Database Concepts

 Oracle Clusterware Administration and Deployment Guide for more information about configuring Grid Naming Service to enable Grid Plug and Play

-Fault tolerance is the protection provided by a high availability architecture against the failure of a component in the architecture.
+In a high availability architecture, fault tolerance is the protection provided against the failure of a component in the architecture.
 A key advantage of the Oracle RAC architecture is the inherent fault tolerance provided by multiple nodes.
 Because the physical nodes run independently, the failure of one or more nodes does not affect other nodes in the cluster.

 Failover can happen to any node on the Grid.
 In the extreme case, an Oracle RAC system provides database access even when all but one node is down.
 This architecture enables a group of nodes to be transparently put online or taken offline, for maintenance, while the rest of the cluster continues to provide database access.